What should a small business post on social media? A simple content plan.

 The importance of posting on social media as a small business

-If you've ever opened Instagram, stared at your phone, and thought "I have no idea what to post today," you're in good company.
+If you've ever opened Instagram wondering what to post for your small business, you're in good company.

 Most small business owners fall into one of two patterns: posting randomly whenever something comes to mind, or avoiding it altogether because it feels overwhelming.
 Neither gets results.
 And the problem usually isn't a lack of things to say.
 It's not having a structure to work from.